ComradDoge/DogeEU4/README.md

 <h1>DD/MM/YYYY</h1>

+- Finland cavalry_ability increased to 10%.
 - Bosporan can be formed earlier than ADM 10.
-- Finland cavalry_ability increased to 10%.
 - Clans oighreachd privilege fixed to actually do what it says.
-- Added African continent regions to the 'Old World Region Removal' option in the decision settings.
+- Added African continent regions to the 'Old World Region Removal' decision.

  <!-- Todo -->
  <!-- Manpower global/recovery 10%>15% (a little bit more manpower as a treat) -->